 However, one country that you will never see the show televised is the place the husband and wife duo now call home - and the reason why may surprise you.

 WATCH: Dick and Angel Strawbridge unveil incredible new library

-In a recent interview with The Telegraph, the couple revealed that they hate being seen as a "celebrity couple" and so have always refused to allow the show to be aired on French television channels in order to maintain as private a life as they possibly can when the cameras aren't rolling.
+In an interview with The Telegraph earlier this year, the couple revealed that they hate being seen as a "celebrity couple" and so have always refused to allow the show to be aired on French television channels in order to maintain as private a life as they possibly can when the cameras aren't rolling.

 MORE: 5 facts you didn't know about Escape to the Chateau's Dick and Angel Strawbridge

 MORE: Escape to the Chateau's Dick and Angel Strawbridge reflect on 'hardest part' of move to France

 "We are very normal and that's the secret; people can see themselves in us," Dick told the newspaper, explaining that while locals in Martigné-sur-Mayenne are aware of what he and his wife of six years do, they are not by any means famous.

 "Viewers can see our relationship reflected in their own lives.
 We are definitely not a celebrity couple in our world.
 My mum would clip my ear if I acted like a bloody idiot," he added.

 Dick and Angel have refused to allow Escape to the Chateau to air on French television channels

 Elsewhere in the interview, the couple also addressed claims that they had "bullied" employees of Spark Media, the independent production company that filmed the first four series of the renovation show.
 Numerous former crew members alleged to The Times that the couple were "aggressive and abusive" during filming.